vinayphys/vinayphys.github.io/index.md

 # Welcome !

-Hey, I'm Vinay Vaibhav, a PhD Candidate in Physics at <a href="https://www.imsc.res.in">The Institute of Mathematical Sciences</a>, under the supervision of <a href="https://www.imsc.res.in/pinaki_chaudhuri">Dr Pinaki Chaudhuri</a>.
+Hey, I'm Vinay Vaibhav, a PhD candidate in Physics at <a href="https://www.imsc.res.in">The Institute of Mathematical Sciences</a>, under the supervision of <a href="https://www.imsc.res.in/pinaki_chaudhuri">Dr Pinaki Chaudhuri</a>.

 # Research Interests
 I am primarily interested in studying the dynamics of glass-forming liquids.
 In particular, we are studying the response of a model glass-former under thermal and mechanical perturbation using the techniques of nonequilibrium molecular dynamics simulations.
 I am also exploring granular systems and driven colloidal systems.
 My recent interests are in using Machine learning techniques in soft matter systems.
 For more details see what I'm doing now.